 There are many factors that can affect your baking results.
 Here are the top 5 reasons your oven isn’t baking properly.

 - Dark pans absorb heat, which results in a browner, crispier crust.
-Use these types of pans for pies and breads.
+Use these types of pans for pies and bread.

 - Shiny pans reflect heat, which results in lighter, more delicate browning.
 Cakes and cookies require this type of pan.

 - Glass pans absorb heat slowly but hold it well.
 When using a glass pan for baking most items, decrease the recommended baking temperature by 25 degrees (not necessary for pies and casseroles).

 Preheat!
 Preheat!
 Preheat!

 - Preheat the oven thoroughly for baked goods such as bread, cookies, and cakes.
 To preheat, set the oven to the recommended baking temperature, not higher.
 Allow 15 minutes for the oven to preheat, even if your preheat indicator signals that preheat is finished.

 - It is not necessary to preheat for meats and casseroles.

 - For single rack baking, center the rack so the food is in the middle of the oven.
 If food is placed on a rack toward the top of the oven, top browning may be too dark.
 If food is placed on a rack located near the bottom of the oven, the food may be too dark on the bottom.

 - For multiple rack baking, check your owner’s manual for your model guidelines.